-Eight students brought a case against Whitehaven Coal's Vickery mine extension last year.
+Eight students brought a case against Whitehaven Coal's Vickery mine extension in 2020.
 They were seeking an injunction to stop the extension and while the injunction failed, the judgement in March 2021 did find that the responsible minister had a duty of care to not act in a way that would cause future harm to young people.

-While the children behind the challenge, their lawyers and the majority of Australians are understandably completely taken aback by the decision to proceed, the "duty of care" ruling stands until (if) overturned and it is hard to see any future in coal mines, given AGL's experience.
+While the children behind the challenge, their lawyers and the majority of Australians are understandably completely taken aback by the decision to proceed, the "duty of care" ruling stood.

 Climate litigation more broadly, is heating up as fast as the planet.
 As different avenues are tested, strategies evolve, the human-rights approach is the legal strategy that has had the most success so far in forcing governments’ hands.